 If a patient has been exposed to the cold, warming measures should be taken.
 The hypothermic patient may be unresponsive to drug therapy and electrical therapy (defibrillation or pacing).
 Core temperature should be raised above 86 F (30 C) as soon as possible.

 The T’s include:

 Cardiac tamponade is an emergency condition in which fluid accumulates in the pericardium (sac in which the heart is enclosed).
-The buildup of fluid results in ineffective pumping of the blood which can lead to pulseless arrest.
+The buildup of fluid results in the ineffective pumping of the blood which can lead to cardiac arrest.
 ECG symptoms include narrow QRS complex and rapid heart rate.
-Physical signs include jugular vein distention (JVD), no pulse or difficulty palpating a pulse, and muffled heart sounds due to fluid inside the pericardium.
+Physical signs include jugular vein distention (JVD), no pulse or difficulty palpating a pulse, and muffled heart sounds due to the fluid inside the pericardium.
 The recommended treatment for cardiac tamponade is pericardiocentesis.

 Thrombosis (heart: acute, massive MI)

 Coronary thrombosis is an occlusion or blockage of blood flow within a coronary artery caused by blood that has clotted within the vessel.
 The clotted blood causes an acute myocardial infarction which destroys heart muscle and can lead to sudden death depending on the location of the blockage.

 ECG signs during PEA indicating coronary thrombosis include ST-segment changes, T-wave inversions, and/or Q waves.
 Physical signs include elevated cardiac markers on lab tests.

 For patients with cardiac arrest and without known pulmonary embolism (PE), routine fibrinolytic treatment given during CPR has shown no benefit and is not recommended.